-The Gendler Grapevine Fresh Stop Market at The J is an exciting new project that will address food justice and food insecurity in The J’s neighborhood.
+The Gendler Grapevine Fresh Stop Market at The J is an exciting project that addresses food justice and food insecurity in The J’s neighborhood.
 Fresh Stop Markets, run by New Roots, allow shareholders to sign up for a biweekly share of 10 types of local, organic produce sourced from a network of over 50 Kentuckiana farms.
 The shares are ordered in advance so that community organizers can ensure fair prices for the farmers.
-This year New Roots is offering automatic, recurring payments using debit/credit/e-check/SNAP Benefits.
-Please sign up ASAP as spots are limited.
+New Roots is offering automatic, recurring payments using debit/credit/e-check/SNAP Benefits.
+Registrations will open up around February to sign up for your share.

 Or, you can choose biweekly payments.
 Let’s say you are a shareholder with limited resources and you choose biweekly.
 You will pay $12.75 immediately (which pays for your first pickup in June) and then another $12.75 the day after that for your second pick up, then you pick up your second share, then you are charged $12.75 the day after that for the third pick up, and so on throughout the season.
 Higher income shares cost $27 and food justice shares are $43.
 These prices includes credit card fees.